Discover all the tax services we offer

 Typically, Greenback advises US expats to file under the Streamlined Filing Compliance Procedures to minimize risks—there are no penalties, and by simply filing 3 years of taxes and 6 years of FBARs, you can become compliant.

 We get it!
 Foreign financial reporting can feel confusing.
 But, if you know you need to file FATCA, the good news is that you don’t have to go it alone.
 We can help you file Form 8938 to meet your FATCA reporting requirements and avoid penalties for non-compliance.
-Contact us, and we’d be happy to help you.
+If you’re ready to be matched with a Greenback accountant, click the get started button below.
+For general questions on expat taxes or working with Greenback, contact our Customer Champions.